fentas/croxy/README.md

 #### Response Headers

 ###### **X-CrOxy-Next-Request-In**
-> not implemented yet.

 This header is returned when response delay reaches the soft limit (_default: 120 seconds_) and contains the calculated delay value.
 If the user ignores this header, the hard limit (_default: 1000 seconds_) may be reached, after which CrOxy will return HTTP status code 503 with delay value in Retry-After header.

 ###### **X-CrOxy-Debug**
-> not implemented yet.

 This header activates tracking of additional debug values which are returned in response headers.

 ###### **X-CrOxy-Error**
-> not implemented yet.

 This header is returned when an error condition is met, stating a particular CrOxy error behind HTTP status codes (4xx or 5xx).
 The error message is sent in the response body.

 _Example_: